 It is important to understand that calling the Police will interrupt surveillance of you, but it will notput an end to any legal surveillance of you in the long run.
 Surveillance by a licensed investigator is legal, and although it may take some regrouping or the addition of more investigators, surveillance will continue.

 There are also a couple of things you can do if you are driving and you believe you’re being followed:

 - Nothing!
 Again, you can ignore it and go about your day.
 The investigator is there to observe you being you.
 So be the best you that you can be.

 - 3 Rights or 3 lefts.
 While on route to wherever you’re going, take a series of 3 right turns or 3 left turns.
 If the vehicle takes the same route, then the odds are pretty good that you are being followed.
 You can then decide to call the police and tell them – they will attend – or you can use that information to your advantage and be the best you that you can be.

 The thought of being followed can be scary at first, and for most of us, the first reaction is to panic or change our behaviour.
 People will start driving erratically or speed up in order to “lose” the person following them.
 Sometimes, if on foot, they will literally run away.
 However, none of that is effective.

-A seasoned investigator knows when to let you go, and how to proceed at a later time (possibly with more investigators to assist).
+A seasoned private investigator knows when to let you go, and how to proceed at a later time (possibly with more investigators to assist).
 Furthermore, the report will say that you panicked, and will suggest that you have something to hide.

-Therefore, your best bet is to remain calm, think about why the investigator may have been hired to watch you, and go about your daily routine.
+Therefore, your best bet is to remain calm, think about why the private investigator may have been hired to watch you, and go about your daily routine.
 Make sure to update your family lawyer accordingly, and perhaps consider counter-surveillance (but that’s a story for later).